 Adobe recommends using the SPA Editor for projects that require single page application framework-based client-side rendering (for example, React).
 Learn more.

-Being able to instantly alert your AEM Mobile app users with important notifications is crucial to the value of a mobile app and its marketing campaigns.
-Here, we describe the steps that need to be taken to allow your app to receive push notifications, and how to configure and send pushes from AEM Mobile to the app installed on the phone.
-Additionally, this section describes how to configure the Deep Linking feature to your push notifications.
+Being able to instantly alert your Adobe Experience Manager (AEM) Mobile app users with important notifications is crucial to the value of a mobile app and its marketing campaigns.
+Here, steps are described that must be taken to let your app receive push notifications.
+You also learn how to configure and send pushes from AEM Mobile to the app installed on the phone.
+Also, this section describes how to configure the Deep Linking feature to your push notifications.

 Once installed and configured (as explained below) it works like this:

 This release of AEM supports iOS and Android™ mobile devices.

 To use push notifications in an AEM Mobile app, the following high-level steps must be taken.